boseongkang/mlproject/README.md

 - Part 2: Geonho Lee <br>
 Use the songs collected in Part 1 to analyze their audio characteristics. <br>
-Convert each song’s WAV data into a frequency spectrum to measure the energy distribution across low, mid, and high frequency ranges. <br>
+Convert each song’s WAV data into a frequency spectrum using NumPy and SciPy, and extract features such as band energy ratios (bass, vocal, cymbal). <br>
-Estimate the instrument approximation energy ratios to identify which sound ranges are dominant in each song <br>
+Estimate the instrument approximation energy ratios to identify which sound ranges are dominant in each song. <br>
-Visualize the results to compare how different tracks emphasize different sound bands. <br>
+Visualize the results using Matplotlib to compare how different tracks emphasize different sound bands. <br>
 Compare audio patterns with lyrical patterns to analyze overall music trends. <br>

 Model Plans (two parts, one for each author) <br>